nikosChalk/ctf-writeups/uiuctf22/jail/a-horse-with-no-neighs/README.md

     print("You make it through the journey, but are severely dehydrated.
 This is all you can remember:", discovery)
 ```

-We will not go into details here, as these have already been covered bu the [previous challenge](../a-horse-with-no-names).
+We will not go into details here, as these have already been covered by the [previous challenge](../a-horse-with-no-names).
 However, we will go over a diff of the two challenges:

 ```diff
 diff --git a/a-horse-with-no-names/src/desert.py b/a-horse-with-no-neighs/src/desert.py